mdymel/devblog.dymel.pl/_posts/2016-11-03-angular2-and-i18n-translate-your-app.markdown

 Now, all files are setup - we need to let angular know it should use them.

 ## SystemJS plugin to read files text content
-Because, we will use SystemJS to load xlf files, we need to make it possible to load pure text with it.
+Because we will use SystemJS to load xlf files, we need to make it possible to load pure text with it.
 Create a file `systemjs-text-plugin.js`:

 {% highlight js %}
 /*